-Use the Menu dialog box to change the display order of servers and set a Screen Delay Time for the OSCAR interface.
-The display order setting alters how servers will display in several screens including the Main and Broadcast dialog boxes.
+Use the Menu dialog box to change the display order of servers and set a Screen Delay Time for OSCAR.
+The display order setting alters how servers will display in several screens including the Main, Devices and Broadcast dialog boxes.